Data-Driven Offline Optimization For Architecting Hardware Accelerators: Related Work

 \section{Related Work}

 Optimizing hardware accelerators has become more important recently.
-Prior works~\citep{bo:frontiers:2020,flexibo:arxiv:2020,cnn_gen:cyber:2020,prac_dse:mascots:2019,accel_gen:dac:2018,spatial:pldi:2018,automomml:hpc:2016,opentuner:pact:2014,hegdemind} mainly rely on expensive-to-query hardware simulators to navigate the search space.
+Prior works~\citep{bo:frontiers:2020,flexibo:arxiv:2020,cnn_gen:cyber:2020,prac_dse:mascots:2019,accel_gen:dac:2018,spatial:pldi:2018,automomml:hpc:2016,opentuner:pact:2014,hegdemind,magnet,autodnnchip} mainly rely on expensive-to-query hardware simulators to navigate the search space \review{and/or target single-application accelerators}.
 For example, HyperMapper~\citep{prac_dse:mascots:2019} targets compiler optimization for FPGAs by continuously interacting with the simulator in a design space with relatively few infeasible points.
-Mind Mappings~\citep{hegdemind}, optimizes software mappings to a fixed hardware provided access to millions of feasible points and throws away infeasible points during learning. \citet{kao2020confuciux} utilizes reinforcement learning against a simulator to optimize the parameters of a set of simple accelerators.
-In contrast, our data-driven approach, \methodname~, not only learns a conservative surrogate using offline data but can also effectively leverage information from the large number of infeasible points and is effective with just a few thousand feasible points.
-In addition, to the best of our knowledge, our work, is the first to demonstrate generalization to unseen applications for accelerator design, outperforming state-of-the-art online methods.
+Mind Mappings~\citep{hegdemind}, optimizes software mappings to a fixed hardware provided access to millions of feasible points and throws away infeasible points during learning. \review{MAGNet~\citep{magnet} uses a combination of pruning heuristics and online Bayesian optimization to generate accelerators for image classification models in a single-application setting.} \review{AutoDNNChip~\citep{autodnnchip} uses two-level online optimization to generate customized accelerators for ASIC and FPAG platforms.} In contrast, \methodname~, does not only learn a surrogate using offline data but can also leverage information from infeasible points and can work with just a few thousand feasible points. \review{In addition, we devise a contextual version of \methodname\ that is effective in designing accelerators that are jointly optimized for multiple applications, different from prior work.} Finally, to our knowledge, our work, is the first to demonstrate generalization to unseen applications for accelerator design, outperforming state-of-the-art online methods.